ryo-ngked/data-science-training-2025/README.md

 - Exchange tips and ideas with others

 Let’s keep the conversation active and supportive!

+## 📚 How to Participate & Learning Flow

+This is a self-paced program using Kaggle and GitHub.

+1. Work through the Kaggle courses at your own pace.
+2. After completing a course or lesson, upload your Jupyter Notebook (`.ipynb`) to your folder in this repository.
+3. At the end of each week, write a short progress memo in your `yourname/README.md` file to reflect on your learning.
+4. If you have questions or run into issues, use the **Teams group** to ask for help or share tips.
+5. Collaborate, support each other, and enjoy the learning process!

 ## 🎯 Final Goal (Week 4)